semihcihan/storeconfig/docs/pricing-command.md

 **For items using PriceScheduleSchema (with base territory):**

 - Use existing `baseTerritory` and its price from the `prices` array
-- This functionality is already in place for items that support base territory pricing
+- Generate the appropriate `priceSchedule` structure in the local state (e.g., base territory USA with the chosen base USD price)
-- Calculate all territory prices based on the base USD price and Apple's pricing tiers
+- No network calls are made here; this only updates the local JSON

 **For items without PriceScheduleSchema (no base territory):**